Jointly Modeling and Clustering Tensors in High Dimensions: High-dimensional ECM estimation

-Comparing with the standard EM algorithm, it is seen that the HCM-step of Algorithm \ref{alg1} does not rely on finding $\arg\max_{\bTheta}\,\mathrm{Q}_n(\bTheta|\bTheta^{(t)})$ in the maximization step, which is an intractable non-convex optimization under our setting.
-Instead, we break the maximization task into a sequence of conditional optimization problems, each of which is convex and has a much reduced dimension.
-This strategy dramatically improves the computational feasibility, although it brings significant challenges to our theoretical analysis.
-Specifically, the HCM-step does not yield $\arg_{\bTheta}\mathrm{Q}_n(\bTheta|\bTheta^{(t)})$ but instead gives solutions to a sequence of conditional optimization problems.
-Thus, existing techniques \citep{Balakrishnan2017guarantee,Hao2018ECM} that analyze EM iterates assuming $\bTheta^{(t+1)}=\arg_{\bTheta}\mathrm{Q}_n(\bTheta|\bTheta^{(t)})$ are not directly applicable.

-The proposed \texttt{HECM} algorithm is also related to high-dimensional EM algorithms that incorporate regularization in the M-step \citep{wang2015high,yi2015regularized}.
-Specifically, the high-dimensional M-step maximizes $\mathrm{Q}_n(\bTheta|\bTheta^{(t)})-\mathcal{P}(\bTheta)$, where $\mathcal{P}(\cdot)$ is some penalty term that encourages sparsity.
-Similar to the standard EM algorithm, the high-dimensional M-step still involves an intractable non-convex optimization.
-In comparison, our \texttt{HECM} incorporates regularization into the sequence of conditional maximizations in \eqref{eqn:beta} and \eqref{eqn:omega}.
-Thus, an attractive property of the proposed \texttt{HECM} algorithm is that sparsity structures are naturally incorporated into parameter estimation, and each alternating regularized maximization in \eqref{eqn:beta} and \eqref{eqn:omega} is convex and has closed-form updating formulas.

-Finally, the \texttt{HECM} algorithm is closely related to the expectation-conditional-maximization (ECM) algorithm \citep{meng1993maximum,meng1994rate}.
-Convergence of the ECM algorithm to some arbitrary fixed point has been studied \citep{meng1994rate}; however, to our best knowledge, its convergence to the unknown true parameter has not been investigated, even in the low-dimensional regime.
-This analysis turns out to be highly challenging due to the dual nonconvexity from both the EM-type estimation and the objective function in the M-step.
-Moreover, a unique feature of \texttt{HECM} is the sparsity structure imposed on the high-dimensional parameters.
-Therefore, besides the aforementioned challenges, our theoretical analysis is further complicated by considering sparsity structures in the estimation.
+\textbf{Connection to existing EM-type algorithms.} Compared with the standard EM algorithm, the HCM-step in Algorithm \ref{alg1} does not find $\arg\max_{\bTheta}\,Q_{n}(\bTheta|\bTheta^{(t)})$, which is an intractable non-convex optimization under our setting.
+Instead, the ECM step gives solutions to a sequence of conditional optimization problems $\arg\max_{\bm\vartheta} Q_n(\bm\vartheta,\bTheta_{-\bm\vartheta}^{(t+1)}|\bTheta^{(t)})$, each of which is convex and easy to solve.
+Due to this distinction, existing techniques \citep{Balakrishnan2017guarantee,wang2015high,yi2015regularized,Hao2018ECM} that analyze EM iterates, in fixed or high dimensions, assuming $\bTheta^{(t+1)}=\arg\max_{\bTheta}Q_{n}(\bTheta|\bTheta^{(t)})$ are not directly applicable.
+The \texttt{HECM} algorithm is an instance of the expectation-conditional-maximization (ECM) algorithm \citep{meng1993maximum,meng1994rate}.
+Convergence of the ECM algorithm to some arbitrary fixed point has been studied \citep{meng1994rate}; however, to our knowledge, its convergence to the unknown true parameter has not been investigated, even in the low-dimensional regime.
+This analysis turns out to be highly challenging due to the dual nonconvexity nature from both the EM-type estimation and the objective function in the M-step; see Section \ref{sec:challenge}.

-\section{Theoretical Analysis}
+\section{Theoretical analysis}